mstark/eve_open_api/docs/AssetsApi.md

 Get corporation assets

-Return a list of the corporation assets  --- Alternate route: `/dev/corporations/{corporation_id}/assets/`  Alternate route: `/v3/corporations/{corporation_id}/assets/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director
+Return a list of the corporation assets  --- Alternate route: `/v3/corporations/{corporation_id}/assets/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director   --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/assets/)

 ### Example
 ```ruby